Mohamed Salah: 2013–2014: Final season and league championship

 Ahead of the 2013–14 Swiss Super League season, Salah was a member of the Basel team that won the 2013 Uhrencup.
 Salah scored in his first league appearance of the season against Aarau on 13 July 2013.
 He scored his first Champions League goal a month later against Maccabi Tel Aviv on 6 August 2013 in the third qualifying round.
 Salah was the subject of major controversy following the game, after he appeared to deliberately avoid shaking hands with the players of the Israeli club in both the home and away legs.

-He scored twice against the Bulgarian league champions PFC Ludogorets Razgrad on 21 August 2013 in the play-off round.
+He scored twice against the Bulgarian league champions Ludogorets Razgrad on 21 August 2013 in the play-off round.
 On 18 September 2013, Salah scored the equaliser against Chelsea in the 2–1 away win during the group stage.
 During the return tie on 26 November at St. Jakob-Park, Salah scored the winning goal as Basel beat Chelsea for the second time with a 1–0 home win.
 However, he was unable to prevent Basel being eliminated in the group stage.

 On the domestic stage, Salah continued to perform.
 Scoring four goals in 18 games, including a double against title rivals Young Boys, he helped Basel win the league title for the fifth time in a row.

 On 23 January 2014, it was announced that Salah would leave Basel.
 During his time with the club, Salah played a total of 79 games for Basel, scoring a total of 20 goals.
 47 of these games were in the Swiss Super League, six in the Swiss Cup, and 26 in UEFA competitions (Champions League and Europa League).
 He scored nine goals in the domestic league, four in the cup, and seven in European matches.